Yung-Hsin-Chen/Causalities-of-Covid-Pandemics/final_project/README.md

 ## Run Jupyter Notebook for Visualisation
 1. Navigate to ```final_project/```.
 2. Run the following command in a terminal.
 This will save the notebooks locally and show the existing notebook in the docker container.
+All results will be loaded into the notebook automatically.
+Just enter the notebook directory in the container, find the ```visualize_EDA.ipynb``` and have fun with your own visualisations.
     ```
     docker run -p 8888:8888 --name notebook --rm -v $PWD/src/visualization:/home/jovyan/notebook -v $PWD/data/external:/home/jovyan/data/external -v $PWD/data/processed:/home/jovyan/data/processed -v $PWD/models:/home/jovyan/models -e JUPYTER_ENABLE_LAB=yes jupyter/datascience-notebook
     ```